Yes, Q-learning Helps Offline In-Context RL: Introduction

 Our main goal is to investigate whether methods that optimize RL objective can achieve significantly better results in offline ICRL and whether this improvements are universal across various axis.
 In particular, we aim to address the following questions: 1) Does explicit optimization of the RL objective improve performance in offline ICRL?
 2) How does the effectiveness of this optimization depend on the coverage and quality of offline datasets?
 3) Do we need specialized RL techniques from the offline RL family for effective offline ICRL?
 4) How would algorithms behave if we do not have access to learning histories but rather a random set of trajectories?
 5) Does RL better handle mixture of dynamics and out-of-distribution dynamics?

 To answer these questions, we performed an empirical study using more than 150 datasets derived from the widely used GridWorld and MuJoCo \citep{todorov2012mujoco} tasks.
 We compared several RL-based approaches with Algorithm Distillation, a strong and widely adopted supervised baseline, to evaluate the impact of explicitly optimizing for reward in offline ICRL.
-To our knowledge, this is the first study to explicitly optimize the RL objective in an offline ICRL setting using a scalable Transformer architecture.
+To our knowledge, this is the first systematic empirical study of explicitly optimizing RL objectives in offline ICRL with a Transformer backbone.
+Our goal is empirical and methodological (rather than introducing a new RL objective), and we focus on controlled comparisons within a shared architecture.

+In summary, we adapt a Transformer-based AD backbone to incorporate explicit RL objectives and evaluate them across diverse offline datasets.
+Our key findings are that (i) optimizing RL objectives substantially improves in-context performance compared to supervised AD approach, (ii) offline-regularized algorithms consistently outperform unconstrained counterparts, and (iii) these gains persist across dataset coverage and quality levels.
+These results suggest practitioners should prefer offline-constrained RL objectives when training large-scale ICRL agents.